folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 ## Deleting an organization

+The system allows you to delete a vendor organization even if there are orders or invoices associated with the vendor.
+If you try to take actions such as adding a PO line or paying an invoice associated with the deleted vendor you will see error messages explaining that that vendor has been deleted.

 1. [Find the organization you want to delete](#searching-for-an-organization) and select it.

 2. In the **Organization details** pane, click **Actions > Delete**.